 In 2020, Lab4Living took over new premises in Sheffield’s Fitzalan Square.
 The White Building dates back to 1908 and its design has several connections to Sheffield Hallam University’s Art and Design history.
 Lab4Living is proud to continue those links into the 21st century.

-As Lab4Living moves to the White Building, we explore our University’s deep roots in this historic building in Sheffield’s city centre.
+When Lab4Living moved into the White Building in 2020, we explored our University’s deep roots in this historic building in Sheffield’s city centre.
 The White Building was part of a remodelling of Fitzalan Square that included, in 1910, a new Head Post Office building (now the home of Art and Design at Sheffield Hallam University).
 The building’s owner and architects had links with Sheffield School of Art.
 Through their design and craftsmanship, the building celebrated Sheffield’s industrial might.

 The White Building was designed by architects Flockton and Gibbs and the frontage features prominent panels showing typical Sheffield trades, including cutlery making and silversmithing.

 White Building architect and owner Edward Mitchel Gibbs (1847-1935) was a pupil at the Sheffield School of Art, attending classes from 1865 – 1870.
 Flockton and Gibbs commissioned Sheffield based architectural sculptors Tory & Sons to design and produce the relief friezes which adorn the facade of the White Building.
 Frank Tory (1848-1938), who founded the firm of Tory & Sons, taught modelling and wood carving at the School of Art between 1883 and 1891.